zuman/zuman.co.in/README.md

 ## Setup notes:
 * Create a **conf.py** file in *zuman* directory similar to the one mentioned in the Appendix below.
+* Setup a sessions manager such as Redis or Memcached to store session data in server.
 * Fulfill pip requirements as needed.